SUSE-Cloud/socok8s/doc/source/deployment/configure.rst

 -----------------------------

 The file `ses_config.yml`, the output from :ref: `ses_integration` should be present in the worksapce.

-The Ceph admin keyring, in **base64**, should be present in the file `env/extravars` in your workspace.
+The Ceph admin keyring and user keyring, in **base64**, should be present in the file `env/extravars` in your workspace.

 For example: